Apply for Aid

 Students that separate from the University may not be eligible for the full amount of financial aid for which they were awarded.
 Federal regulations require that federal financial aid (Title IV) be pro-rated based upon attendance.
 Details about this process are listed below.
 The University and State also has policies in place about financial aid earned in connection to separation.
 Please contact us with questions about this policy.

 In addition, your bill may change as a result of your withdrawal.
-Please contact the Student Administrative Services Center (SASC) for information about how this may impact you, and for additional information about the withdrawal and refund policies.
+Please contact the Center for Student Success (CSS) for information about how this may impact you.
+You can also read additional information about the withdrawal and refund policies.

 The law specifies how the University of Hartford must determine the amount of Title IV program assistance that you earn if you withdraw from school.
 The Title IV programs that are covered by this law are: Federal Pell Grants, Iraq and Afghanistan Service Grants, TEACH Grants, Direct Loans, Direct PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOGs), and Federal Perkins Loans.